cuenlueer/npxpy/README.md

 convenient to store all that info in a `.csv`- or `xlsx`-format that makes them easily adjustable and readable for humans.
 An extremely useful package to load and manage such files in an python-environment is the package `pandas`.
 Familirizing yourself with it and utilizing it will definetively be a valuable contribution to your workflow!
 - You will not be able to tell if your `.nano`-file gets executed in the **QX** or not by just compiling your project.
 As of yet, *nanoAPI* does not output any errors if there is something wrong with your project.
-Therefore, it makes sense to check if *NanoPrintX* loads the project properly.
+Therefore, it makes sense to check if *nanoPrintX* loads the project properly.
 If it does, it means that your project will be accepted by the **QX**.
-If you want to be on the safe side, you can also save (pun unintended) your file after opening it in *NanoPrintX*.
+If you want to be on the safe side, you can also save (pun unintended) your file after opening it in *nanoPrintX*.
 - As of yet, there is no way of telling what parameters are mandatory for the `.nano`-files to work.
 Some parameters do appear to be redundant inside the `.nano`-files and are going to be commented with `#here-to-stay value` or `#hts value` inside the `example_project.py`.
 Those are never assigned in the  GUI but appear anyway.
 The user is therefore hereby encouraged to just experiment with leaving out some of those parameters and check if the project files still work.